Church Bookkeeping Services in Milwaukee & Madison

 Contact our professionals today with your questions about church accounting software or to schedule your free consultation.

-Based out of Milwaukee, Brookfield and Madison, the Giersch Group works with churches, charities, nonprofits and faith-based organizations in Milwaukee, Waukesha, Ozaukee and Washington counties including Brookfield, Mequon, West Bend, New Berlin and the surrounding communities.
+Based out of Milwaukee, Brookfield and Madison, the Giersch Group works primarily with churches, charities, nonprofits and faith-based organizations in southeast Wisconsin.
+However, our services are 100% virtual and available nationwide.

 Accurate reporting of church balance sheets